SchumacherFM/Magento-Markdown/README.md

 ----

 - For version 3.0 replace the EpicEditor with StackEdit
-- For version 4.0 parallel support for Magento2
+- Create a version for Magento2
-- For version 5.0 drop Magento1 support

 Installation Instructions
 -------------------------